Mehepueks/Mehepueks/README.md

 - 👋 Hi, I’m @Mehepueks
-- 👀 I’m interested in Front End Developement
+- 👀 I’m interested in manual and automated software testing
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently practicing on Selenium and Cucumber
-- 💞️ I’m looking to collaborate on anything where I can get experience
+- 💞️ I’m looking to collaborate on anything where I can get experience in manual or automated software testing.
 - 📫 How to reach me martin.hosemann@outlook.com

+My first project has been about manual testing on an e-comerce web page.
+The aim was to present my latest skill level and practice of bug hunting.
+At the moment I am looking into different opportunities to gain further experiences and to create a more advance project.

 <!---
 Mehepueks/Mehepueks is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.